rexfordessilfie/zod-factory/README.md

 </details>
 <br/>

-A big disadvantage of this pattern is that it is not as semantic as the zod schema itself, and is not easily extensible, modifiable or script-able.
+Some disadvantages of this approach, is that it is relatively inaccessible to people not familiar with the TS compiler API, and it is also not very extensible or script-able.

+Zod itself is a powerful and extensible library with a very simple, chainable API, and it would be ideal if we could generate zod validators in a similar fashion.

-This project introduces some abstractions on top of the TS compiler API specifically for the purpose of generating AST nodes for zod schemas.
+This project introduces some abstractions on top of the TS compiler API  for simplifying the process of generating Typescript expressions for zod validators.

-Here, the above zod expression can be generated using this library in a number of different ways, as described in the [API](#api) section below.
+Here, the above zod expression can be generated using this library in a number of different ways, as described in the [Usage](#usage) section below.

 ## Usage